Redneckita/kgb/README.md

     done

 For all API_* parameters you need to ask to klaus@rkf-clan.org or visit http://rkf-clan.org.
 You can have only one kgb installation and multiple run_bot.sh in separated folders for run kgb on multiple server of same machine.
+Of course you'll need different API_* parameters for every server.

 What's new